ibexa/documentation-user/docs/persona_paths/administrator.md

 ---
-description: Discover administrative tasks that you can perform in the back Office.
+description: Discover administrative tasks that you can perform in the Back Office.
 ---

 # Application administrator role